cotton-coding/loom-io/README.md

 const json = await file.json();
 const buffer = await file.plain();

+// read line by line or search in large files without loading the file into heap memory (see below for more details) const reader = await file.reader();
+reader.searchFirst('cotton-coding');

 // If you want to have the directory just call file.parent // it is the same as for a directory